The best thing modern sales teams can use to generate revenue is customer relationship management (CRM) software.

 Sure, you can still make outbound sales calls from your phone and keep track of your leads in a spreadsheet.
 And if you're just testing the waters with outbound, keeping it low-cost and simple is probably the right approach.

 How to know when it's time to graduate from a spreadsheet to something more powerful?

 You'll know it when it's the right time.

 Once you commit to making outbound an important customer acquisition channel, and the number of sales interactions your team has grows, you'll find that a spreadsheet becomes inefficient.
-Leads fall through the cracks, tracking all your sales conversations in a spreadsheet, a Trello board, or in Airtable will slowly but surely turn into an administrative nightmare, and things just start breaking.
+Leads fall through the cracks, tracking all your sales conversations in a spreadsheet, in Notion, a Trello board, or in Airtable will slowly but surely turn into an administrative nightmare, and things just start breaking.